GATECH-EIC/ShiftAddNet/README.md

 * GCC >= 5.4.0
 * PyTorch == 1.4
-* other common library are included in requirements.txt
+* Other common library are included in `requirements.txt`

 ### Compile Adder Cuda Kernal

 The original [AdderNet Repo](https://github.com/huawei-noah/AdderNet) considers using PyTorch for implementing add absed convolution, however it remains slow and requires much more runtime memory costs as compared to the variant with CUDA acceleration.

-We here provide one kind of CUDA implementation, please follow the intruction below to compile and check that the `forwad/backward` results are consistent with original version.
+We here provide one kind of CUDA implementation, please follow the intruction below to compile and check that the `forwad/backward` results are consistent with the original version.

-#### Step 1: modify pytorch before launch (for compiling issue)
+#### Step 1: modify PyTorch before launch (for solving compiling issue)

 Change lines:57-64 in `anaconda3/lib/python3.7/site-packages/torch/include/THC/THCTensor.hpp`
 from: